venmo/flaskeleton/README.md

     </tr>
     <tr>
     <td> CONSUMER_SECRET </td>
-    <td> Your Venmo app secret e.g. 'E4jWCktKjvnDoIjdFwXaQuGBKPhxTDXR' </td>
+    <td> Your Venmo app secret as a string e.g. 'E4jWCktKjvnDoIjdFwXaQuGBKPhxTDXR' </td>
     </tr>
     <tr>
     <td> APP_SECRET </td>
-    <td> a random string used to encrypt your session cookies e.g. 'thisappisnice' </td>
+    <td> A random string used to encrypt your session cookies e.g. 'thisappisnice' </td>
 </table>

 Then run

     python main.py

-Go to localhost:5000 in your browser, and log in with your Venmo credentials.
+Go to localhost:5000 in your browser and follow the instructions there!

 That's it!
 ----------